Further road closures scheduled as part of A1(M) scheme in Peterborough

 The roadworks started last Monday, and caused widespread misery for drivers trying to leave Peterborough to the south of the city, as they were taken on a diversion through Hampton and Yaxley on the A15, joining the A1(M) at Norman Cross.

-The works are scheduled to finish on Friday - but a new phase of works will start immediately, closing the southbound slip road at Norman Cross for two weeks, 24 hours a day.
+The works are scheduled to finish on Friday - but a new phase of works will start immediately, closing the southbound slip road leading from the A1 (M) towards the A15 at Norman Cross for two weeks, 24 hours a day.
 The closure will start at 9pm on Friday, June to 5am on Friday, July 14.

 During the junction 16 closure, drivers will be diverted via the next A1(M) junction and back.